tinsir888/study-notes-mkdocs/docs/audatalogi/24SDataMining/12FequentItemsets.md

 The meta-algorithm works bottom-up.
 This means that for each possible last item, consider itemsets with last items one of items preceding it in the ordering.

-{% note warning modern %}
+!!! warning

     The items are lexicographically ordered and the header-table contains the first occurrence of an item.

-{% endnote %}

 ### FP-Growth